-This interactive presentation contains the latest oil & gas production data from 11047 selected horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through March 2017.
+This interactive presentation contains the latest oil & gas production data through March from all 15,294 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009.

 The ‘Advanced Insights’ presentation is displayed below:

-Next week I will have a post on all covered US states again.
+Early next week I will have an update on the Eagle Ford, followed by a post on all covered states in the US.

 For these presentations, I used data gathered from the following sources: